 The required quality of service can be by achieved by managing the delay, delay variation (jitter), bandwidth, and packet loss parameters on a network.
 The HSCN utilises QoS to ensure that key traffic is prioritised over less important traffic during times of congestion.

-HSCN and the Transition Network (TN) operate a 6 layer QoS model.
-The 6 layer model refers to the way in which QoS segments network traffic into different classes.
+The HSCN operates a 6-layer QoS model.
+The 6-layer model refers to the way in which QoS segments network traffic into different classes.
 A defined configuration, typically within the router at the egress point of a network, applies QoS 'markings' to data packets.
 These markings identify the class of service to be applied to that data in the event of network congestion.
 A QoS configuration can be applied to each point (also known as a 'hop') in a wide-area network.
 This enables a 'Per Hop Behaviour' (PHB) to be applied to traffic at each of these points so that key data is given the appropriate priority by the routing device.

 The diagram below shows how QoS classes are configured.
 The grey pipe represents the overall bandwidth or Committed Data Rate (CDR) of the connection.
 Each QoS class has a priority and a guaranteed minimum bandwidth which is designed to ensure that application traffic can still be routed in the event of network congestion.
 The guaranteed minimum bandwidth is set for each QoS class as a percentage of the overall bandwidth (or CDR).
 It is represented in the diagram by the smaller coloured pipes.
 When network congestion occurs the QoS configuration determines how traffic is processed by the router.

 Figure 1 - a graphical representation of how QoS classes are configured for HSCN